engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 ### Git Usage
 - Always create separate branches for new features or bug fixes.
-  - For more detail see [Technical Docs - Sync with GitHub](/mediaengagement-technical-docs/#git-usage)
+  - For more in depth detail see [Technical Docs - Sync with GitHub](/mediaengagement-technical-docs/#git-usage)
 - Push to the `master` branch only after code review and testing.

 For more detailed Git workflows, see [Deployment Workflow](#deployment-workflow).